During daytime hours the target heating temperature is 68 degrees for academic and administrative areas and 70 degrees for residence halls.

 Examples of requests that should not result in exceptions:

 - Internal campus meetings.
 These should be held during daytime heating hours or in facilities with appropriate hours of operation.

 - Events other than those listed above.

 All requests during normal business hours should be made to the Facilities Management office.
 After hours heating concerns during the heating season should be made to the Central Heating Plant (2016).
-After hours cooling concerns during the cooling season should be made to Campus Police (2304).
+After hours cooling concerns during the cooling season should be made to Public Safety and Service (2304).